Djokovic joins Federer, Nadal, Murray on Europe at Laver Cup - NewsBreak

 Djokovic joins Federer, Nadal, Murray on Europe at Laver Cup

-The Big Four are forming quite a squad at the Laver Cup, with Novak Djokovic joining Roger Federer , Rafael Nadal and Andy Murray on Team Europe in September.
+LONDON — (AP) — The Big Four are forming quite a squad at the Laver Cup, with Novak Djokovic joining Roger Federer, Rafael Nadal and Andy Murray on Team Europe in September.

 Event organizers announced Friday that Djokovic will participate.